eharason/cusec-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Commands

-`npm i`
-- Install dependencies

-`npm start`
-- Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-- The page will reload when you make changes.
-You may also see any lint errors in the console.

-`npm test`
-- Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Using Copilot

 Ensure you have `GitHub Copilot set up` (either the Free Trial or GitHub Education)